pedrodude/martial-paper/README.md

 ### Site configuration

-Change the bits of the following toml file that start with TK (and get rid of the TK)
+Change the bits of the following config.toml file that start with TK (and get rid of the TK)

 ---
 ```toml